-Bars are to travellers what stopover sites are to migratory birds – a chance to rest and refuel before moving forward.
-From dingy watering holes in secondary airports to glitzy sky bars in Asian megacities, they serve the same purpose – offer a comforting taste of the familiar in often disorientingly alien surroundings.
-The strangeness of it all fades into the background when you are nursing a glass of chilled rose or peer at a sunset through the orange haze of Aperol Spritz.
+Bars are to travellers what stopover sites are to migratory birds — a chance to rest and refuel before moving forward.
+From dingy watering holes in secondary airports to glitzy sky bars in Asian megacities, they serve the same purpose — offer a comforting taste of the familiar in often disorientingly alien surroundings.
+The strangeness of it all fades into the background when you are nursing a glass of chilled rose or peering at a sunset through the orange haze of Aperol spritz.

 Increasingly, bars are stealing the spotlight from the restaurants.
-No longer a mere warm-up act, travel itineraries are centred around them and visits are carefully timed not to miss the happy hour and the sundowners.From decades-old institutions to the new kids on the block, we’ve been working our way through Anantara top beverage spots around the world so that you can follow in our footsteps.
+No longer a mere warm-up act, travel itineraries are centred around them and visits are carefully timed not to miss the happy hour and the sundowners.

 Bangkok Confidential

-The Mojito Factory – a beachfront pop-up bar at Anantara Layan Phuket Resort reinvents the classic Mojito (rum, lime, mint and sugar cane) by crafting over 25 versions of the beverage beloved by everyone from the pirates of the Caribbean to Ernest Hemingway.
-In addition to the usual suspects like mango and pineapple, the menu features premium house blends and infusions for rum connoisseurs, a champagne-laced version for the so-inclined and a tom yum-flavoured one for the adventurous.
+The Mojito Factory: A beachfront pop-up bar at Anantara Layan Phuket Resort reinvents the classic mojito (rum, lime, mint, and sugar cane) by crafting over 25 versions of the beverage beloved by everyone from the pirates of the Caribbean to Ernest Hemingway.
+In addition to the usual suspects like mango and pineapple, the menu features premium house blends and infusions for rum connoisseurs, a champagne-laced version for the so-inclined, and a tom yum-flavoured one for the adventurous.

 Secret Society